mattdiebel/ACPFDane/README.md

 4. Define watershed topology from node intersections and LakeCat tool
 5. Calculate runoff from a design storm with curve number hydrology
 6. Calculate unit stream power of flow paths

+This presentation provides more conceptual background and an example workflow: Concepts and Tools for Hydrologic Modeling with LiDAR.pdf